DISTRIBUTION OF ASSETS IN SOUTH JERSEY

 To negotiate your own division, you will need to identify all of the marital property, determine the value of the marital property and distribute the property (this includes selling the marital home and dividing the proceeds, etc.).
-Our experienced team of South Jersey family law attorneys knows how to approach each case to make sure that you keep what you are entitled to receive.
+Our experienced team of South Jersey family law attorneys at Burnham Law Group, LLC, know how to approach each case to make sure that you keep what you are entitled to receive.

 Our office is conveniently located in Marlton, New Jersey, and we serve clients throughout South Jersey including but not limited to the communities of Cherry Hill, Medford, Moorestown, Mt.
 Laurel, Princeton and Voorhees.